POSTPONED IN 2021

 Where and When

 In 2020, admission to the event cost about $14 for adults, $10 for seniors and youth (ages 6 to 15) and free for young children (ages 0 to 5).
 Families of up to 2 adults and 2 youth cost $34.
+Ticket prices for the 2021 show are to be confirmed.

 In 2020 the event featured famous pet personalities, dog agility lessons, a dog “talent search”, pet massages, police dog demonstrations, a lure race course for dogs, birds of prey, rabbit agility competitions and a llama show.